Building symmetries into data-driven manifold dynamics models for complex flows: application to two-dimensional Kolmogorov flow: Introduction

-In the present work, we present a framework for learning DManD models in the fundamental chart, as in Fig. \ref{State_sym}c, where the dynamics of the flow occur, and apply it to chaotic dynamics of the NSE. {We refer to this method as ``symmetry charting'', which results in (at least approximately) minimal-dimensional data-driven models that are equivariant to symmetry operations.} In addition the model only need to be learned in one chart because a combination of its symmetric versions will cover the manifold. {We first learn minimal-dimensional representations in the fundamental chart followed by an evolution equation for the dynamics on it.} To this end we use information about the symmetries of the system combined with NNs to learn the compressed representation and dynamics.
+In the present work, we present a framework for learning DManD models in the fundamental chart, as in Fig. \ref{fig:State_sym}c, where the dynamics of the flow occur, and apply it to chaotic dynamics of the NSE. {We refer to this method as ``symmetry charting'', which results in (at least approximately) minimal-dimensional data-driven models that are equivariant to symmetry operations.} In addition the model only need to be learned in one chart because a combination of its symmetric versions will cover the manifold. \CEP{This approach is similar to the CANDyMan methodology, where now the charts are related by symmetry operations. } {We first learn minimal-dimensional representations in the fundamental chart followed by an evolution equation for the dynamics on it.} To this end we use information about the symmetries of the system combined with NNs to learn the compressed representation and dynamics.